wp-plugins/events-manager-extended/readme.txt

 * Feature: added scope='tomorrow--future', so you can show events in the future but not happening today.
 The normal scope=future once again shows events happening today as well
 * Feature: you can now add a registration in the backend
 * Improvement: for location formatting, #_NAME has been deprecated in favor of #_LOCATIONNAME
+* Improvement: added payed status to the printable booking report
 * Bugfix: price can now be more than two digits
 * Bugfix: fixed two small issuess in eme_rsvp.php
 * Bugfix: the array for the eme_insert_event_action action hook didn't have the event ID